 The term ‘engagement’ is commonly used to describe the employment or use, by you or a third party, of a candidate that has been introduced to you by the agency.

 Once a candidate has been ‘engaged’, a fee will be payable to the agency.
 It is advisable to read this section carefully to avoid unexpected charges.

 The candidate’s remuneration is used to calculate the introduction or transfer fee payable to the agency.

 Remuneration is not always limited to the candidate’s salary.
 It can also include bonuses, commission and/or additional allowances such as the benefit of a company car.

 An ‘introduction fee’ is the fee payable to the agent upon a candidate’s engagement with you within the restriction period.

-There are often options available to enable you to reduce this fee dependent upon the amount of notice that you provide to the agency when making the offer of employment.
+There are often options available to enable for you to reduce this fee dependent upon the amount of notice that you provide to the agency when making the offer of employment.
 If you are considering appointing a candidate, it is worth checking with the agency to negotiate the costs where possible.

 The ‘restriction period’ refers to the period that you are bound by the terms to pay the agency a fee for finding the candidate.

 It can sometimes be possible to avoid these costs by noting the end date and postponing the recruitment process until it has passed and then re-approaching the candidate independently.

 In circumstances where a candidate is introduced to you and is then employed by a third party on your recommendation, for example at another company within your group, a ‘transfer fee’ may be payable to the agency.